comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ---
-title: "TLCL Introduction and Ch 1-6 Notes"
+title: "Notes on TLCL Introduction and Ch 1-6"
 tags: [reading notes]
 sidebar: home_sidebar
 permalink: TLCL_1.html
 toc: false
 ---

-# Notes on TLCL Introduction and Ch 1-6

 {% include tip.html content=" **Reading vs. Doing**
 When you do the reading for this class, **don't just read!** **Do the commands discussed.** Play with them, break them, try different options, explore, etc. Reading about using the command line or programming without practicing it will not teach you much!" %}